What to do if you've been injured at work

-- future loss of earnings or loss of earning capacity, and
+- future loss of earnings or loss of earning capacity

-Time limits and complicated rules apply in states where common law claims are available so it is essential to speak to an expert lawyer.
+Time limits and complicated rules apply in states where common law claims are available, so it's essential that you speak to an expert lawyer.

-Yes, you can claim if you have taken out income protection that’s part of your superannuation policy.
+Yes, you can if you have taken out income protection that’s part of your superannuation policy.
 Also, if you're forced out of your trade or job due to the injury, you may be entitled to a superannuation lump sum.
-We are experts in this area.
 It’s important to talk with a lawyer about how best to do this.
+We are experts in this area of law.